-Zavory (pictured) learned to handle full animals working at a restaurant in Portland, Oregon, called Nostrana right after culinary school, she said.
-She’s comfortable working with pigs, lambs, and deer, but said she’d like to work on a farm sometime in the future to learn even more.
+Zavory (pictured) learned to handle full animals working at a restaurant called Nostrana in Portland, Oregon right after culinary school, she said.
+She’s comfortable working with pigs, lambs, and deer, but said she’d like to work on a farm sometime in the future to learn more.

 Once the sandwich was partly compacted by a panini press, Zavory added some squirts of malt vinegar “to cut into the fat” of the deer sausage and “meld all the flavors.”

 She gave it some more time in the heat under pressure, then slid the masterpiece across the counter.
 One other plus cooking has over the art world: instant gratification.